rgalanakis/robgforpps/_pages/may-2025-bond.md

   If you have a $400m bond with a $20m issue, that becomes a serious concern, at 5% of the bond.
   But if you have a $2,000m bond with a $20m issue, that is just a rounding error.
   It is much easier to ignore problems that are very significant in absolute terms ($20m is about the cost to remodel an elementary school).
 - Using bond funds for technology upgrades is simply unsustainable in the long run.
 We will be paying 2x the costs due to interest, compared to pay-as-you-go.
+This needs to be solved as part of the operating budget.
 - If revenues drop, or the interest rate increases, we may run into serious revenue problems.
-We aren't really holding anything back (I'm not sure if we should).
+We aren't really holding anything back in terms of being able to raise a big bond in the next few decades (I'm not sure if we should).
 - PPS still has structural problems, and having this money may tempt us to paper over those structural problems.
 A crisis is an opportunity; we must not forget we're in a crisis.
 - There is no way we can pass another bond this large in the next 20+ years, unless tax revenues go way up.
-The next bond will be relatively small.
+The next bond will be relatively small, and the bond after that potentially even smaller.
 This bond eats up a huge chunk of our revenue capacity for many years, much more than any other bond so far.
-There is no do-over if we mess up spending.
+There is no do-over if we mess up spending &mdash; I would expect a tax revolt by our residents.
 - There is a lot of potential wiggle room for some of the high school modernizations.
 We need to be extremely diligent about cost savings.
 Having this authorization must not allow us to overspend.
+- Passing a smaller bond does not mean we'll make more responsible decisions.
+  We can overspend on a small bond, and we can be good fiscal stewards on a big bond.
+  The important thing is electing the right people to the board to make good decisions on this money, to push for savings where we can find them, and to make sure we provide close oversight.

 {% include footer/buffer.html %}